 As an active user of version control for many years, I've become a bit of an advocate of proper version control usage.
 I know the ins and outs of daily usage and how these tools tie in with workflows accross teams and tools.

-Bash is possibly my favourite language to write code in because it allows me to leverage an established and stable GNU / Linux toolkit and it is highly portable.
+Bash and Python are possibly my favourite language to write code in because it allows me to leverage an established and stable GNU / Linux toolkit or Python eco systen while being highly portable.
 I'm a fan of the do one thing and do it well philosophy that most GNU / Linux programs adhere to and try to apply the same principle in my own scripting and programs.
-I have my eye on Python as well to learn, but aside from debugging Ansible no real use-case have presented themselves which couldn't be reasonably solved in Bash.

 In working with Drupal I've gained a better understanding of PHP 5.x and 7.x as coding language, as well as running it in a LAMP/LEMP stack.
 Same goes for Ruby, in working with Vagrant I've got a workable understanding of the language.